ReSpeak/tsdeclarations/ts3protocol.md

 Note:
 - From this point on the client knows his client id, therefore it must be set in the header of each packet.
+- Newer versions of the server send parts of the `clientinit` command in the `initserver` command.

 ## 3.5 Further notifications
 The server will now send all needed information to display the entire